 Tennis Elbow Treatment

-No single treatment has been shown to be totally effective, however a combination of the treatments below are known to resolve tennis elbow over time.
+No single treatment for lateral epicondylitis has been shown to be totally effective, however a combination of the treatments below are known to resolve tennis elbow over time.
 Each individual will react differently to different treatments.

 What can the athlete do?

-- Rest - an extremely important component in the healing of this injury.
+Rest - an extremely important component in tennis elbow treatment.

 What can a sports injury specialist or doctor do?